 Inheritance Tax Implications

-Key factors influencing IHT on trusts:
+Key factors influencing IHT on trust closure:

-- The value of the trust assets
+- The value of the trust assets at the time of distribution

 Capital Gains Tax